• Skip to main content

 What to do (in short)

-To fix this warning, you will need to remove the justified styling from the specified text elements.
-To do so, find the text elements (a <p>, <div>, or <td> element) that have been flagged, and remove the text-align:justify tag.
+To fix this warning, remove the justified styling from the specified text elements.
+Find the flagged text elements and remove the text-align:justify styling.

 How to find justified text elements on your WordPress post or page